Hidden in the Haystack: Smaller Needles are More Difficult for LLMs to Find: Extended Experimental Details

-\paragraph{Prompting and Evaluation Configuration.} Prompts were benchmark-specific and standardized across model types.
-All models were queried with \texttt{max\_tokens=256} and \texttt{temperature=0.0}.
+\textbf{Prompting and Evaluation Configuration.} Prompts were benchmark-specific and standardized across model types.
+All non-reasoning models were queried with \texttt{max\_tokens=256} and \texttt{temperature=0.0}.
 Provider-specific configurations (e.g., safety settings for Google GenAI, and device mapping for HuggingFace) were handled automatically during model initialization.
 See the code and YAML config files for full details.
+Reasoning models were queried with \texttt{max\_tokens=2048} and their default generation params, to allow for reasoning.
+Reasoning models were additionally given instructions to encourage grounding their answer in the retrieved documents, to prevent relying on internal knowledge.

-\paragraph{Grading LLMs.} For CARDBiomedBench, an additional grading LLM was used to assess answer correctness via BioScore using GPT-4o, as done by the authors.
+\textbf{Grading LLMs.} For CARDBiomedBench, an additional grading LLM was used to assess answer correctness via BioScore using GPT-4o, as done by the authors.
 It was instantiated using the same infrastructure and configurations as the primary LLMs, with \texttt{max\_tokens=10}.